TerriaJS/TerriaMap/README.md

   yarn build
   yarn dev-for-terria
   ```
-Make sure it is accessible at http://localhost:6100.
+Make sure it is accessible at http://admin.terria.magda:6100 or http://localhost:6100

 #### Start magda-authorization-api
 Assume the user name and password for the postgres database is "postgres" and "postgres".
 Set up environment variables first: